School Charges for Activities and Visits

 Compulsory payments will be sought for the following:

-* school meals at £2.80 per day (if not entitled to free school meals)
+* School Meals (if not entitled to free school meals)

-These payments will be invoiced directly by the Finance Officer.
+These payments will be invoiced directly by the School Business Manager.

 Parents whose children are in receipt of free school meals, which are not part of the universally free infant meals, will receive at least 50% remission from any charge for trips that take place during or after school and residential trips.